Investor-State Dispute Settlement: What Are We Trying to Achieve? Does ISDS Get us There?

 Depoliticize Disputes Between Investors and States

-As an initial matter, because proponents of ISDS have highlighted that it offers a “better way” than the “gunboat diplomacy” of the past, it is important to highlight that removing ISDS does not mean that the only solution to a dispute between an investor and its host government is a “political” agreement between states.
+As an initial matter, because proponents of ISDS have argued that dispute settlement mechanism is preferable to the “gunboat diplomacy” of the past, it is important to highlight that it cannot and should not be assumed that if ISDS were removed today, states would resort to use of force against other states in violation of international law in order to protect the interests of their investors.
+Neither does the removal of ISDS necessarily mean that a dispute between an investor and its host government will become a “political” problem between host and home states.
 Apart from ISDS, other legalized mechanisms of dispute settlement are available directly to investors;[vii] and disputes can be resolved on a state-to-state basis through legalized dispute settlement procedures that use third-party adjudicators to apply the treaty’s legal standards.[viii]
-Moreover, it cannot and should not be assumed that if ISDS were removed today, states would resort to use of force against other states in violation of international law in order to protect the interests of their investors.

 It is also important to question the underlying narrative that politicization of investor-state disputes is always undesirable.
 As Jason Yackee has stated: